drone/docs/install.rst

 **Note:** Your SSL key should be kept in a safe directory with restrictive permissions.
 On many Linux systems, ``/etc/ssl/private`` is used for this.

+**Note:** If your SSL certificate requires a bundle, it should be appended to the certificate file.
+E.g. if you have "my-cert.crt" and "my-bundle.crt" then ``cat my-cert.crt my-bundle.crt >> my-cert-bundle.crt'`` with ``--sslcert=/path/to/my-cert-bundle.crt``.
+If you do not know where to place the certificate, ``/etc/ssl/certs/`` is a good candidate.

 Here is a complete example:

 .. code-block:: bash